Deepak77-ai/information-retrival-system/README.md

 The system retrieves relevant information from the PDFs and generates accurate answers using a Large Language Model (LLM).

 see live demo(sometimes app takes few sec to load) --> https://information-retrival-system-hjpxqg5wntyc9zsdwnryvt.streamlit.app/
+# 🖥️ How to Use

+1. Upload one or more PDF files using the sidebar

+2. Click Submit & Process

+3. Wait for processing to complete

+4. Ask questions related to the uploaded PDFs

+5. Continue the conversation with follow-up questions

 # 🚀 Key Features